naj1024/pyspectrum/README.md

 * Useful for detecting short bursting signals.
 * Plugin architecture for sources and analysis of spectrums.
 * Snapshot file upon an event, currently a manual trigger.
+* Ability to take spectral data instead of raw samples, have to get maria working.
 * Has a web based UI that can be used to take measurements on the spectrum.
 * Processing runs with no web client attached.
 * Useful for seeing how to get samples from different sdr devices with python.